-The Villafañe family has been in the wine business for almost 400 years.
-In 1611 Don Manuell Villafañe came to Argentina from Spain as a soldier to fight against the English pirates who attacked Spanish ships.
-Later he settled in South America as a farmer, and became a pioneer of winemaking in Argentina for being one of the first people to plant vines on that land.
-The objective at that time was to provide wine for the priests of the church and much later for the settlers, who came to the ‘New World’ to take advantage of the new opportunities.
+The winery honors the story of Don Manuel Villafañe, who came to Argentina from Spain as a soldier to fight against English pirates who attacked Spanish ships.
+He later settled in South America as a farmer, and became a pioneer of viticulture in Argentina by being one of the first to plant vines on that land.
+The goal at the time was to provide wine for the priests of the church and later for the settlers, who came to the 'New World' to take advantage of the new opportunities.

-The Don Manuel Villafañe winery was re-developed in the legacy of Don Manuel Villafane to deliver high quality wines to the world market.
+The Don Manuel Villafañe winery was developed in the year 2008 following the legacy of Don Manuel Villafane to deliver high quality wines to the world market.
 Don Manuel Villafañe winery is currently sending wines to 7 different countries, as well as to the domestic market in Argentina.

 'There must always be good wine and fellowship or we are truly lost.'